 The stay in the seaside resorts is really relaxing.
 Most of hotels are located further away from the city and feature private beach, for the guests only.

 There are two resorts that I really enjoyed: one is Yadis Djerba thalasso, Golf & Spa Hotel located directly at the coast of Djerba.
 The second is Golden Yasmine Mehari Hammamet, with stunning beach just a few steps away.
+They are of course included in my Top Five Amazing Tunisia Resorts.

 02 | Towns brimming with historical charm